isallgoodman/Farmland-Biodiversity-Indicator/README.md

 # Farmland-Biodiversity-Indicator
-Developing a Farmland Biodiversity Indicator using DLR CropTpe Maps , Copernicus LMS data for Bayern District Germany with OECD Guidelines
+Developing a Farmland habitat Biodiversity Indicator using DLR CropTpe Maps , Copernicus LMS data for Bayern District Germany with OECD Guidelines

 Part for Master Thesis supervised by